Tony Fadell: General Magic

 After college, Fadell worked for Apple spinoff General Magic for three years, working with Sony, Philips, Matsushita, Toshiba and other consumer electronics firms in the "General Magic Alliance" to develop a line of personal handheld communicators.
 He started in 1992 as a diagnostics engineer and progressed to a systems architect.

 Philips Electronics

-In 1995, he was hired by Philips where he co-founded their Mobile Computing Group and served as the chief technology officer, and director of engineering.
+In 1995, he was hired by Philips where he co-founded their Mobile Computing Group and was the chief technology officer, and director of engineering.
 He developed a number of Windows CE-based hand-held devices, notably the Philips Velo and Nino PDA.
 Fadell went on to become a vice president of Philips Strategy and Ventures where he was in charge of developing Philips's digital audio strategy consisting of technology direction for silicon and software, as well as its investment portfolio and potential business models.

 Fuse

 After Philips Fadell worked at RealNetworks for six weeks.

 In July 1999, Fadell started his own company called Fuse to develop the "Dell of the Consumer Electronics".
 One of the devices he had in mind was a small hard disk-based music player and an online-store-for-music.
 Fuse failed, however, to find a second round of funding, and Fadell started exploring developing the product at other companies.